pktintali/fb/README.md

 # django-images

-A simple image hosting application written in Django.
+A simple image hosting application written in Django and reest framework.

 ## Want to use this project?